Genez-io/genezio-landing-page/deployment-platform/content/posts/what-is-type-safety.md

 For this reason, pairing runtime with full static type safety – that is, type safety that occurs at the compile time without relying on runtime checks – is a preferred option, as it allows you to build type safety into your development pipeline without surfacing the issues in a build, whether that build is production or testing.

-## Genezio to the Rescue!
+## DeployApps to the Rescue!

-Type safety is a huge part of what makes Genezio truly powerful.
-Genezio is a cloud platform that unlocks incredible features for full-stack developers wanting to build scalable and efficient backends with powerful and seamless frontends.
-By offering a {{< external-link link="https://docs.genezio.com/genezio-documentation/#make-type-safe-calls-from-any-frontend-frameworks">}}type safe platform for iteration and development{{< /external-link >}}, Genezio{{< external-link link="https://docs.genezio.com/genezio-documentation/#what-can-you-build-with-genezio">}}unlocks a variety of workflows ranging from web applications to LLM-driven applications{{< /external-link >}}.
+Type safety is a huge part of what makes DeployApps truly powerful.
+DeployApps is a cloud platform that unlocks incredible features for full-stack developers wanting to build scalable and efficient backends with powerful and seamless frontends.
+By offering a {{< external-link link="https://docs.genezio.com/genezio-documentation/#make-type-safe-calls-from-any-frontend-frameworks">}}type safe platform for iteration and development{{< /external-link >}}, DeployApps{{< external-link link="https://docs.genezio.com/genezio-documentation/#what-can-you-build-with-genezio">}}unlocks a variety of workflows ranging from web applications to LLM-driven applications{{< /external-link >}}.

-Notably, Genezio offers both runtime and full static type safety.
+Notably, DeployApps offers both runtime and full static type safety.
 The pairing of both solutions means that you can ensure the client and server communication is consistently aligned, resulting in a more stable, more secure, and more consistent stack.

-Type safety is reliable, robust, powerful, and efficient – and it can be leveraged in mere moments by integrating with Genezio. {{< external-link link="https://docs.genezio.com/genezio-documentation/getting-started" >}}Getting started{{< /external-link >}} has never been easier – if you’d like to deploy type safety on your service today, all you have to do is {{< external-link link="https://app.genez.io/auth/signup" >}}create an account{{< /external-link >}} and get building!
+Type safety is reliable, robust, powerful, and efficient – and it can be leveraged in mere moments by integrating with DeployApps. {{< external-link link="https://docs.genezio.com/genezio-documentation/getting-started" >}}Getting started{{< /external-link >}} has never been easier – if you’d like to deploy type safety on your service today, all you have to do is {{< external-link link="https://app.genez.io/auth/signup" >}}create an account{{< /external-link >}} and get building!